 - If diarrhea is persistent or if your child is dehydrated, using an ORS as the main source of replacement fluids is the safest approach.

 - The amount of ORS your child needs depends on his or her weight and the degree of dehydration present.

 - Keep giving the ORS until your child's stools return to normal.

-- Cereal may also be used to replace lost fluids.
+- If your baby is eating a cereal mixture, it can also be used to replace lost fluids.
 Offer 0.5 cup (120 mL) to 1 cup (240 mL) of the cereal mixture after each diarrhea stool.